 - The expenses can be considered to be normal living costs, which most people have to pay.
 These are covered by the Minimum Income Guarantee (MIG) - The expenses can be avoided by making use of freely available community services - Cheaper or more cost-effective equivalent services could reasonably be used.
-(The amount above the cost of the equivalent service will not be considered a reasonable expense). - The expenses relate to care or services provided by the NHS or provided by the council as part of the personal budget. - Other funds or grants exist to cover the cost of the expenses. - The expenses relate to house or grounds maintenance for council housing.
+(The amount above the cost of the equivalent service will not be considered a reasonable expense). - The expenses relate to care or services provided by the NHS or provided by the council as part of the personal budget. - Other funds or grants exist to cover the cost of the expenses. - The expenses relate to house or grounds maintenance for SCC Housing Complexes where garden maintenance is carried out by SCC without additional charge.